nationalarchives/tdr-prototype-file-export/README.md

 setting the `ARCHIVE_FILEPATH` variable to the file to be uploaded.

+You can also set the S3 bucket to upload the file to in an optional parameter: `EXPORT_BUCKET`.

 ### Run all steps in Docker

 - Build the jar files with `sbt clean assembly`